Scharfi/KG-RecommendationSystem/README.md

-## EmbeddingBasedRecommendationSysem
+## Embedding-based Recommendation Sysem

 #Introduction

 This repository contain the code of a recommendation system that uses an artificial neural network and a learning-to-rank approach to generate the recommendations.
 The recommendation system produces a Top-N recommended products for a given product.
 The recommendation system can be trained and tested on various embedding models that were produced from on a Knowledge Graph.

 The embedding model in this repository are generated using different embedding algorithm:
 1. Word2Vec